Weather and Updated Information

 The venue for this race has changed to the Lake Perry MTB Trails, between Lawrence and Topeka, Kansas.

-Post-race meal, Mile 90 Photography photos, beer, and beverages included.
+Post-race meal, Mile 90 Photography photos, CRAFT KEG BEER, and beverages included.
 Post-race showers will be available at the finish area.
 Nicely-designed gender-specific event shirts...(if registered by April 5), a logo'd glass mug, & unique finisher's hardware: